 Some have asked how Island of Stone came to be.

-A lot of that research never ends up in the final book.
+A lot of that research never makes it into the final book.
 For example, I spent a great deal of energy researching Mongolian history and culture for the Slaying of the Bull.
-I had whole chapters drafted on the Mongolian perspective with a main character being Batu Khan, the man who led the invasion into Hungary.
-They were good, rich chapters and I was able to develop complex historically accurate albeit mostly fictitious characters in Batu Khan and his lieutenants.
-But, as the book progressed, it became clear to me that adding this humanity to my antagonist took away the scariness of the book.
-I needed to write the villain in the perspective of the Europeans, those that huddled in fear at the approach of this dark horde.
-To really have success in that enterprise, the Mongolians needed to be largely a mystery.
-In the 13th century, the Mongolians were virtually unknown to Europeans and even referred to as Tartars, which is a completely different culture and people.
-At first, the Kingdoms of Medieval Europe thought the Mongolians were merely raiders and therefore not really a threat.
-The first fingers of the army were indeed much like raiders, but in actuality they were testing the might of the Europeans, and they were not impressed.
-The arrogance and naivete of the Christian Kingdoms almost led Europe being added to the growing list of civilizations that fell under the sword of the Mongolian empire.
-At the battle of Mohi, the Hungarian army was decimated.
-Keep in mind, at the time, the Hungarian kingdom could field the most powerful and advanced army in Europe.
+I had whole chapters drafted on the Mongolian perspective, with a main character being Batu Khan, the man who led the invasion into Hungary.
+They were good, rich chapters, and I was able to develop complex, historically accurate, albeit mostly fictitious, characters in Batu Khan and his lieutenants.
+But as the book progressed, it became clear to me that adding this humanity to my antagonist took away the book’s scariness.
+I needed to write the villain from the perspective of the Europeans, those who huddled in fear at the approach of this dark horde.
+To really succeed in that enterprise, the Mongolians needed to remain largely a mystery.

 Cheers!